Applehand/eleventy-site/eleventy/src/writings/setting-up-a-home-neuroagentic-network.md

 #### Governance for anything that leaves home

-When work needs to go beyond the home network, such as opening an issue or a pull request, it passes through a governance loop first.
+When work needs to go beyond the home network, it passes through a governance loop first.
 Findings are validated, triaged, and adjudicated up the chain before anything is written externally, sensitive details are redacted on the way out, and every step is recorded.
+The cluster opens GitHub issues and pull requests when it is ready to act; I approve or reject them there.
 External action carries the most risk, so it gets the most oversight.

 #### Seeing what it does